 Note: I know it may seem weird to you that "me" and "my" aren't pronounced in Aramaic because Hebrew pronounces the yod for "my" or "me."
 However it's not hard to tell when the word "my" is meant when Classical Aramaic is spoken.
 Aramaic nouns usually end in "a," so by not pronouncing the a, the hearer knows the speaker is saying "my something."
 Example: mal-ca (king) and malc (my king).
 In Modern Aramaic (i.e. Chaldean), the yod is pronounced i for "my" and "me."

 The New Testament writers never quote the Greek Old Testament.
 The problem is that the Greek Old Testament (translated in the third century before the Christian Era) was updated to match the way the verses read in the New Testament.
 I will give examples of this.
 Romans 3:10-18 says this: “As it is written, There is none righteous, no, not one; There is none who understands, there is none who seeks after God.
 They are all gone astray and they have been rejected; there is none who does good, no, not one.
 (Ps.
 14:1-3; 53:1-3) Their throats are like open sepulchers; (Ps.
 5:9; 140:3) their tongues are deceitful; the venom of asps is under their lips.
 Their mouths are full of cursing and bitterness.
 (Ps.
 10:7) They are overquick to shed blood.
 Destruction and misery are in their ways.
 They have not known the path of peace.
 (Isa.
 59:7-8) There is no fear of God before their eyes.”
 (Ps.
 36:1).
 The verses Paul quotes are not controversial and are still in the Hebrew Bible at their respective place.
 The editor of the Greek Old Testament adds these six extra sentences to Psalm 14: 1-3; he thought the Jews changed and deleted these extra verses in the Hebrew Bible.
 Also, it is important to know how the New Testament writers quoted scripture.
-The New Testament writers didn’t always quote every word in a particular verse, just the words in the verse to get their message across.
+For some books and letters, they likely made their own paraphrased translations.
+In other books they quoted from the Peshitta Old Testament, referred to by Paul as the "rolls (scrolls) of skins" or "parchments" (2 Tim.
+4:13).
+Nevertheless, they didn’t always quote every word in a particular verse, just the words in the verse to get their message across.
 Sometimes they changed the order of the sentences in the verse.
 Sometimes they corrected the Aramaic Old Testament translation for what the original Hebrew said.
-And lastly, sometimes they substituted a synonym for a word or phrase in a verse for better clarification.
-In Chapter 3 of Romans, Paul substituted the word “righteous” for the words “that does good,” at the beginning of his quoting.
+And lastly, sometimes they used a synonym for a word or phrase in a verse for better clarification.
+In Chapter 3 of Romans, Paul used the word “righteous” for the words “that does good,” at the beginning of his quoting.
 The word “good” refers to being good at something as well as righteous.
 For example, in the Aramaic language, a lyer, stealer and murderer can still be called a “good” shepherd if he knew how to care and feed sheep.
 Paul wanted to clarify what “doing good” meant at Psalm 14.
 It is no doubt that the words “does good” is used in Psalm 14.
 The Hebrew Old Testament, Dead Sea Scrolls and the Aramaic Old Testament all say those words.
 However, the Greek Old Testament has the word “righteous” in that verse and says exactly word for word what Paul said in Romans 3:10-18 in the Greek New Testament.
 It should be noted that not every Greek New Testament quotation matches exactly with what the Greek Old Testament says.
 Just some Old Testament verses were made to be copies of a Greek New Testament citation.

 Another example of the updating of an Old Testament verse in the Greek Translation to match the Greek New Testament verse occurs at Hebrews 10:5, which says: “Sacrifice[s] and offering[s] Thou didst not desire, but a body Thou hast prepared me.”
 The word “but” is used as a contrast in the Aramaic language.
 The Dead Sea Scrolls confirms the Hebrew reading after offering[s] as: my ears You have opened (Ps.
 40:6 NKJV).
 The Aramaic Old Testament says the same thing as the Hebrew with the exception of adding the word “but.”
 Dr. Lamsa translated that verse as: I now have understanding;” (Lamsa), which isn’t literal.
 The Greek Old Testament goes contrary to the three witnesses I just mentioned, and the verse at Psalm 40 reads the same as the New Testament quotation; with the words: “…but a body Thou hast prepared me.”
 Paul is only quoting the first part of Psalm 40; then he contrasts the idea of God not wanting either a sacrifice or an offering with Him sending the body of a human to do His will and be His human sacrifice.
 This is in accordance with the next verse (v.7), which states: Then I said, “Behold, I come; in the scroll of the book, it is written of me…”